Simmer Down

-"Simmer Down" was the first single released by The Wailers, accompanied by the ska supergroup, The Skatalites, and produced by Clement "Coxsone" Dodd in 1963.
-It was the number one hit in Jamaica in February, 1964.
+"Simmer Down" is the first single released by the Wailers, accompanied by the ska supergroup the Skatalites and produced by Clement "Coxsone" Dodd in 1963.
+It was the number one hit in Jamaica in February 1964.

-The song was directed to the "rude boys" of the ghettos of Jamaica at the time, sending them a message to cool down or "Simmer Down" with all the violence and crime going on in Kingston.
-The subject matter of "Simmer Down" made The Wailers stand out amongst their contemporaries.
+The song was directed to the "rude boys" of the ghettos of Jamaica at the time, sending them a message to cool down or "simmer down" with all the violence and crime going on in Kingston.
+The subject matter of "Simmer Down" made the Wailers stand out amongst their contemporaries.
 The ska sound of the single is a marked contrast to the slower reggae that the Wailers would later become internationally known for.
 The Wailers at this time contained Bob Marley, Bunny Wailer, Peter Tosh, Junior Braithwaite, Cherry Smith, and Beverley Kelso.
 It was Bob Marley's first hit and his career as a songwriter and performer took off from there.